mccanne/sharkfest/README.md

 * I can't explain it with words
 * You just have to dip your toes in and try it out...

+## Discovered not Invented

+There were lots of blind alleys and restarts.

+Along the way,
+I felt just like [Crockford who famously said:](https://www.youtube.com/watch?v=-C-JoyNuQJs)

+> "I discovered JSON.
+I do not claimed to have invented it."

 ## Bio